araffin/academic-kickstart/content/post/sb3/index.md

 ## History

 SB3 builds on our experience maintaining *[Stable Baselines](https://github.com/hill-a/stable-baselines)* (SB2), a fork of OpenAI Baselines built on TensorFlow 1.x.
-Stable-Baselines (SB2) is a trusted library and has already been used in *many [projects](https://stable-baselines.readthedocs.io/en/master/misc/projects.html)* and *[papers](https://scholar.google.fr/scholar?oi=bibs&hl=fr&cites=7029285800852969820)* with already more than 250 citations!
+If you haven't heard of it, Stable-Baselines (SB2) is a trusted library and has already been used in *many [projects](https://stable-baselines.readthedocs.io/en/master/misc/projects.html)* and *[papers](https://scholar.google.fr/scholar?oi=bibs&hl=fr&cites=7029285800852969820)* with already more than 270 citations!

 Those two years of maintaining SB2 have been a rewarding exchange with our users, where tons of bugs where fixed and new features like callbacks where added to ease the use of the library.